Salmon and Dill Fritters makes 12 medium (serves 3) or 18 as finger food

 Tender, flavourful morsels.
 Shape them as tiny finger food, substantial meatballs or oblong rissoles.
 Cook in 6 minutes or use a BBQ hot plate.
-Serve with extra chopped coriander or drizzle with homemade mayo, chilli sauce or satay sauce.
+Serve with extra chopped coriander or drizzle with homemade mayo or chilli sauce.

 Layer left overs with lettuce, grated carrot and choice of sauce and place in wraps: nori sheets, 100% cornmeal tortillas, soaked rice paper – or use taco shells.
 Or serve with a side salad, plus rice or pumpkin mash.
 Read more

 Vegan; no gluten, dairy, tomato, soy or other legumes